 - If you find a pile of raccoon feces, put them in a plastic bag.
 Close it tightly, and put it in your garbage can.
 Wear rubber gloves and wash your hands afterwards.
 Raccoons are carriers of Raccoon Roundworm, which can infect humans, pets, birds, and small mammals.
 Thoroughly clean, disinfect, and apply a raccoon repellent to the area where you found the feces.

-- Do not attempt to touch, grasp, or closely approach a raccoon.
+- Do not try to touch, grasp, or closely approach a raccoon.
+Do not let your pets approach them.
 Keep your dog on a leash at night when you take it outside for bathroom breaks.
-Do not let your pets approach them.
 Raccoons are wild animals with extremely sharp teeth and are likely to defend themselves.